mlabs-haskell/cardano-open-oracle-protocol/README.md

 > NOTE:
 > The [Authentication Authority](coop-docs/02-plutus-protocol.md#authentication-authority) wallets MUST be kept safe as their compromise impacts the integrity of the entire system.
 Trust in a particular COOP Publisher eventually reduces to this wallet.

-Continuing, we should be able to already inspect he state of the Protocol by using a provided `coop-get-state` bash function:
+Continuing, we should be able to already inspect the state of the Protocol by using a provided `coop-get-state` bash function:

 ```sh
 coop-get-state